 As an ACE CPT, you can expect to earn anywhere from $12 to $51 per hour – although this truly varies.

-Additionally, opening up your own personal training studio is a path towards making a massive salary as personal trainer, but requires far more business skills and a well thought-out personal training business plan.
+Additionally, opening up your own personal training studio is a path toward making a massive salary as a personal trainer.
+Still, it requires far more business skills and a well-thought-out personal training business plan.

 Recertification is a key process for maintaining your ACE personal trainer cert.

 If you fail to re-certify, you may need to pass the ACE personal trainer certification exam again and pay the full amount.